micmejia/bible-dump/AMPC/John/John 7.md

-So His brothers said to Him, Leave here and go into Judea, so that [^a]Your disciples [there] may also see the works that You do.
+So His brothers said to Him, Leave here and go into Judea, so that Your disciples [there] may also see the works that You do.
 [This is no place for You.]